 There might be some differences in warranty as well.
-Our advice to customers is to focus on the quality of the warranty provider because we hear horror stories of 5 year or unlimited mileage warranties from remanufacturers that either don’t honor the warranty when an issue comes up or simply goes out of business.
-At Power automotive Inc, we offer a two year 24k warranty and our warranty covers both parts and labor costs associated with any claim.
-With Power automotive you can be confident your transmission is in good hands.
+Our advice to customers is to focus on the quality of the warranty provider because we hear horror stories of 5 year or unlimited mileage warranties from remanufactures that either doesn’t honor the warranty when an issue comes up or simply go out of business.
+At Power automotive Inc, we offer a two-year 24k warranty and our warranty covers both parts and labor costs associated with any claim.
+With Power automotive, you can be confident your transmission is in good hands.

 100+ Types of Transmissions